lyokha/vim-publish-helper/README.md

 This is the most useful feature of the plugin.
 Both the commands *MakeHtmlCodeHighlight* and *MakeTexCodeHighlight* can be used as drivers to the vim syntax highlighting engine from pandoc.
-This is achieved via pandoc's filter feature available from pandoc version 1.12.
+This is achieved via pandoc's *filter* feature available since pandoc version *1.12*.

 ### Basic usage

 This distribution is shipped with a haskell program *vimhl.hs* which is supposed to be such a filter.
-Normally one may want to compile it.
+Normally, one may want to compile it,

 ```ShellSession
 $ ghc --make vimhl
 ```

 and move built binary executable file *vimhl* in some directory listed in the environment variable *&#36;PATH*.
-Alternatively *vimhl* can be installed with *cabal*.
+Alternatively, *vimhl* can be installed with *cabal*.

 ```ShellSession
 $ cabal install pandoc-vimhl
 ```

-After that pandoc gets capable to produce HTML or TeX code with authentic vim syntax highlights!
+After that, pandoc gets capable to produce HTML or TeX code with authentic vim syntax highlights!
 Let's make an example.
-Say you want to convert an HTML article from your cool IT blog with multiple examples of C++ codes into PDF format via pandoc HTML-to-TeX conversion engine.
-Normally you open the article, find tags *&lt;pre&gt;* starting the codes and add there the attribute *class="cpp"*.
+Say, you want to convert an HTML article from your cool IT blog with multiple examples of C++ codes into PDF format via pandoc HTML-to-TeX conversion engine.
+Normally, you open the article, find tags *&lt;pre&gt;* starting the codes, and add there the attribute *class="cpp"*.

 ```html
 <pre class="cpp">
 ```

-After that you run pandoc to create TeX code from the original HTML article.
+After that, you run pandoc to create TeX code from the original HTML article.

 ```ShellSession
 $ pandoc -f html -t latex -o article.tex article.html
 ```

-As far as pandoc finds attribute class="cpp" inside tags *&lt;pre&gt; ... &lt;/pre&gt;* it generates its own code highlights based on the editor Kate's engine.
-Now you can add another attribute *hl="vim"* inside tags *&lt;pre&gt;*.
+As far as pandoc finds attribute *class="cpp"* inside tags *&lt;pre&gt; ... &lt;/pre&gt;*, it generates its own code highlights based on the editor *Kate*'s engine.
+Now you can add another attribute *hl="vim"* inside tags *&lt;pre&gt;*,

 ```html
 <pre class="cpp" hl="vim">